 What makes Euneos the leading course provider in Europe?

 Euneos consistently has regards to challenges and retaliates by offering multiple options for quality courses to its clients following the Quality Standards for courses under Key Action 1 as required by the European Commission.

 Curriculum Innovation in Finland and Estonia on-site courses take place in Tallinn, Estonia and Helsinki, Finland.
 Curriculum Innovation in Estonia and Finland are 7 day courses that start on Sunday afternoon in Tallinn, Estonia and end on Saturday in Helsinki, Finland at 13:00 o'clock.

 > on-site course programme

 > planned courses

 Euneos has an international team of trainers who are the most experienced in the field of their expertise.
-Meet Euneos' trainers for the Integrated curriculum - Teaching Global Skills course:
+Meet Euneos' trainers for the Curriculum Development in Estonia and Finland course: